Ferrari Dino 206/246 GT

 But when we take a closer look at the situation, the Dino during the first few years of production was not even officially a Ferrari at all...

-According to many, Enzo was not an easy person to work with.
+According to many, Enzo was a difficult person to work with.
 In addition to having a high opinion of himself, Enzo also had a ferocious temper and was often known to start fights.
-But he also had his "weak" spot and it related to his son Alfredo, born in 1932, for which Enzo personally retired from motor sports.
+But he also had his "weak" spot, and it related to his son Alfredo, for which Enzo personally retired from motor sports.

-Among his friends Alfredo was known as Dino and Enzo saw him as the only possible heir to his empire.
-Enzo let Dino work on a brand new V6 engine, but unfortunately Dino did not live to see his work and passed away on June 30, 1956 at the age of 24.
-He was diagnosed with Duchenne muscular dystrophy (DMD).
+Among his friends Alfredo was known as Dino and Enzo saw him as the only possible successor to his empire.
+Enzo let Dino work on a brand-new V6 engine, but unfortunately Dino did not live to see his work and passed away on June 30, 1956, at the age of 24.
+Diagnosis, Duchenne muscular dystrophy (DMD).

 His untimely death threw Enzo into a depression that would last for years, but work on the V6 engine continued.
 It made its debut at the Napoli Grand Prix in April 1957 when a car powered by that engine finished in an excellent third position.